 The State of Michigan, The City of Flint, several private companies and state agencies are all on the side of the defendant in this case and they are charged with wrongdoing which caused lead poisoning and property damage to hundreds of Flint’s residents.
 The change in Flint’s water source was responsible for a scenario where citizens suffered from lead poisoning, which is a very serious condition that attacks all vital organs, predominantly the brain.
 Children are especially sensitive and they experienced the biggest problems from bad water which was running through their town.

-In cases like these, wrongful death lawyer Orlando attorneys can help a lot, and when it comes to the case concerning Flint in particular, two very capable and famous lawyers were in charge of this operation – Steve Liddle, who is actually from Detroit, has a lot of experience in environmental class actions, and Ven Johnson, who is also from Detroit but who specializes in high profile personal injury cases.
+In cases like these, this page wrongful death lawyer Orlando attorneys can help a lot, and when it comes to the case concerning Flint in particular, two very capable and famous lawyers were in charge of this operation – Steve Liddle, who is actually from Detroit, has a lot of experience in environmental class actions, and Ven Johnson, who is also from Detroit but who specializes in high profile personal injury cases.
 The latter even has a nickname Super Lawyer, due to his multi million dollar verdicts, some even higher than $20 million.
 Expertize and knowledge of these attorneys are a strong guarantee that the class action lawsuit will be a success.

 The distinction between living and non-living objects is pretty clear, or at least it seems that way until you look at some curious cases which are concerned with prosthetic limbs and similar bodily enhancements.
 People will easily tell you that a cellphone which you hold in your hand is not a part of your body, but they will hesitate and become doubtful if you ask them about the prosthetic hand which is perhaps holding the phone in questi on.
 Ordinary people do not usually think about this subject, but courts and law makers are responsible for making important decisions and they sometimes have to deal with difficult topics, such as the treatment of harm to prosthetic limbs, and they decide whether these cases should be filed as property damage or personal injury.